microchip-pic-avr-examples/pic18f16q40-clc-switch-debouncing/README.md

 ## Operation

 For all examples, the LED output on RC0 will be on while the pushbutton on RC0 is held down.

+Note: Parasitic capacitance plus the Weak Pullup (WPU) of the I/O make it difficult to generate a bounce directly on the nano.
+Bounces can be easily generated for testing by connecting a piece of wire to ground and tapping it on the input pin.

 ## Summary
 TMR2 can be combined with CLCs for excellent code-free switch debouncing.
 Adding more CLCs further improves the noise rejection on the input signal, which reduces the possibility for unexpected debouncing to be recognized.
 The appropriate solution can be chosen based on the robustness required.